rohithkk/nodecommands/docker.md

     `docker container stop <container id>`

     > We don't have to type the complete container id.
 Usually the first 3-4 digits would be good enough to uniquely identify the container that we wish to stop out of all the currently running ones.

+5. To remove all stopped containers, dangling images, unused networks,

+   `docker system prune`

+   `docker system prune -f` or `docker system prune --force` to skip the warning.